Table of Contents

 6. El Chorro, Andalusia

 El Chorro is one of the oldest sport climbing venues in Spain.
 In the 1980s and early 90s, the legends of the sport, such as Barnabé Fernandez, forged the country’s hardest routes there.
 In recent times, the area dropped out of the spotlight as the world’s climbing elite turned their focus to Catalunya.
 El Chorro, however, never ceased to be what it always was: one of the best winter climbing destinations in Europe.
-The warm sun and stable weather of the deep Spanish south provides a perfect winter sanctuary.
+Between Costa Blanca, Chulilla, and El Chorro, the warm sun and stable weather of the deep Spanish south provides a perfect sanctuary.
 Heck, in the middle of the summer my hometown in northern Croatia doesn’t have such nice weather!

 In El Chorro you can feed your appetite regardless of your climbing taste.
 Single pitches, short or long multi pitches, or more adventurous trad or sport lines, Chorro provides for climbers of every level (well, if you plan to send 9b, then you will need to look further).
 Climbing styles range from easier techy slabs and vertical faces on gray limestone to challenging endurance fests on orange-laden overhangs.